jvicu2001/r4-RL/README.md

         - [ ] Finding competitor's data in memory could allow for the AI Agent to participate in Grand Prix mode
     - [x] Sample track walls
         - This will allow us to make a simpler model by not needing visual input later
-        - FIXME: Collision samples don't account for the distance between the car position and the point of collision.
-This means the simulated car can go out of bounds.
-There must be an unaccounted displacement or scaling around.
 - Wall distance detector
-    - [ ] Build a simulated enviroment to cast rays to the track walls previously collected.
+    - [X] Build a simulated enviroment to cast rays to the track walls previously collected.
 - AI Agent
     - [ ] Choose model (Probably NEAT)
     - [ ] Connect the model to PCSX-Redux